Louviers, Colorado

 Louviers is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The Louviers post office has the ZIP Code 80131 (post office boxes).
-At the United States Census 2010, the population of the Louviers CDP was 269, while the population of the 80131 ZIP Code Tabulation Area was 243.
+At the United States Census 2020, the population of the Louviers CDP was 293.

 History

 Louviers was laid out by the DuPont Company in 1906, and named after Louviers, the Delaware estate of the Du Pont family.
 The Louviers Post Office has been in operation since 1907.

 Geography

 The eastern border of Louviers is U.S. Route 85, which leads north 20 mi to the center of Denver and southeast 12 mi to Castle Rock, the Douglas County seat.

 The Louviers CDP has an area of 4.093 km2, all land.